Last updated on June 10, 2025

 Originally published on December 20, 2024

-Our Resilient Roots fellows are knee-deep in their skill-building and leadership development curriculum to grow their climate leadership skills in Solano County.
-The Greenbelt Alliance and Sustainable Solano Coordinator Team are leading our fellows through dynamic monthly sessions to hone local expertise to the region’s interconnected climate challenges, and equipping them with the tools to drive meaningful change in their communities.
+Our Resilient Roots fellows completed their transformative 10-month skill-building and leadership development curriculum, successfully growing their climate leadership skills in Solano County.
+The Greenbelt Alliance and Sustainable Solano Coordinator Team led our fellows through dynamic monthly sessions that honed local expertise to address the region’s interconnected climate challenges, and equipped them with the tools to drive meaningful change in their communities.

-Suisun City–one of Greenbelt Alliance’s Resilience Hotspots–and Fairfield face intersecting climate challenges that will affect predominantly low-income communities.
-Our initial Hotspots research inspired Greenbelt Alliance to partner with Sustainable Solano to launch a new climate fellowship program that will help create local climate champions and prepare communities and ecosystems for a changing climate.
+Suisun City–one of Greenbelt Alliance’s Resilience Hotspots–and Fairfield face intersecting climate challenges that disproportionately affect low-income communities.
+Our initial Hotspots research inspired Greenbelt Alliance to partner with Sustainable Solano to launch a new climate fellowship program to create local climate champions and prepare communities and ecosystems for a changing climate.

-Throughout the 10-month program, fellows will design a capstone project that addresses a specific climate challenge in their community or around the San Francisco Estuary, by incorporating the knowledge and skills acquired during the fellowship.
-Resilient Roots fellows are using their new skills and resources on environmental justice, local climate issues, planning and policy development, and effective communication strategies to create the change they wish to see in their own backyards.
+Throughout the 10-month program, fellows designed capstone projects that addressed specific climate challenges in their community or around the San Francisco Estuary, incorporating the knowledge and skills acquired during the fellowship.
+Resilient Roots fellows applied their new skills and resources on environmental justice, local climate issues, planning and policy development, and effective communication strategies to create the change they wish to see in their own backyards.

-This blog provides a snapshot of our Resilient Roots Climate Leaders network curriculum, with highlights from the Coordinator Team who are designing and leading the program.
+This blog provides a snapshot of our completed Resilient Roots Climate Leaders network curriculum, with highlights from the Coordinator Team who designed and led the program.

 About the Resilient Roots Sessions